Mfigueira/Mfigueira/README.md

 - 🙋🏼‍♂️ Hi, I’m @Mfigueira
-- 💻 I’m a Software Engineer oriented to Frontend styling and developing of Web Applications
+- 💻 A Software Engineer oriented to the Frontend styling and developing of Web Applications
-- 🌱 I love learning about latest and coolest technologies - Currently focusing on JavaScript and React
+- 🌱 Always learning - Currently focusing on React.js
-- 👀 I’m looking to collaborate on fun and exciting projects, to deliver quality code while having a good time!
+- 👀 I’m looking to collaborate on fun and exciting projects!
 - 💬 How to reach me: [my LinkedIn profile](https://www.linkedin.com/in/manuel-figueira-77389390/)

 <!---